-But going anywhere with kids in Paris, it is key to remember that it is one of the most visited places in the world and places are often packed.
+A family vacation to Paris?
+Oui, oui!
+But when you go anywhere with kids in Paris, it’s key to remember that this is one of the most visited places in the world and places are often packed.
 A good rule of thumb for taking kids to events in Paris is to avoid museums on Wednesdays (French children have no school on Wednesdays) and during school vacations.
-Here are ten of an endless list of things to do in Paris with your family.
-Bon voyage!!
+Still, there’s plenty in the City of Light that both you and your little ones will be fascinated by.
+Here are our recommendations for the best things to do in Paris with kids.
+Bon voyage!

 1. The Eiffel Tower (Tour Eiffel) – Seeing the Tour Eiffel is a must for anyone visiting the City of Lights and can be tackled one of two ways, depending on the ages of your children.
 For those of us who fail to plan ahead and buy tickets online via the website, wait in the shorter line to buy the cheaper stair tickets.
 Older kids will enjoy climbing the 600+ stairs to the top, but be sure to stop on the first level to see a short film on the history of the Eiffel Tower and pick up a copy of the interactive Follow Gus booklet which offers kids the opportunity to learn while climbing the steps.
 Parents can rest their feet and have a café while soaking in the views and letting the kids run around.

 For those of you with kids under the ages of 6, skip the trip to the top.
 Instead, bring a blanket and enjoy a picnic on the Champ de Mars.
 Young kids can enjoy the views of the tower and when they get bored (which for my son is in 10 minutes or less), head over to the playground, ride the carousel, and of course, enjoy an ice cream cone, “les glaciers” in French.